nilsso/cisc310-lab2/README.md

 ## About the program

-- Uses [cxxopts], an open-source commandline option parser that facilitates building robust commandline behavior easily.
-(I wouldn't include this if I thought it impacted any part of the project signifcantly, it just makes the end-user experience richer.)
+- Uses [cxxopts], an open-source command-line option parser that facilitates building robust command-line behavior easily.
+(I wouldn't include this if I thought it impacted any part of the project significantly, it just makes the end-user experience richer.)
 - For help and usage, invoke with the `-h` optional flag.

 [cxxopts]: https://github.com/jarro2783/cxxopts

 ## About the project structure

-This project structure was originally addapted from [cmake-project-template][cpt] for a project from last year, [acm-cpp].
+This project structure was originally adapted from [cmake-project-template][cpt] for a project from last year, [acm-cpp].
 The structure is split into two parts, the `src` directory which contains all source-code for the project proper, and the `test` directory which includes the [googletest][gt] library and unit-test source files.